brunobrunheroto/StockMarketPrediction/README.md

 ## <ins>Goals</ins>

-<p>Stock Market Prediction is a project done to investigate and test different machine learning models can be used to predict stock market prices.</p>
+<p>Investigate and test different machine learning models can be used to predict stock market prices.</p>

 ## <ins>Objectives of the project</ins>